Identifying the Achilles' Heel: An Iterative Method for Dynamically Uncovering Factual Errors in Large Language Models: Abstract

 \section{Abstract}

 Large Language Models (LLMs) like ChatGPT are foundational in various applications due to their extensive knowledge from pre-training and fine-tuning.
 Despite this, they are prone to generating factual and commonsense errors, raising concerns in critical areas like healthcare, journalism, and education to mislead users.
-Current methods for evaluating LLMs' veracity are limited by test data leakage or the need for extensive human labor, hindering efficient and accurate error detection.
-To tackle this problem, we introduce a novel, automatic testing framework, \methodname, aimed at uncovering factual inaccuracies in LLMs.
-This framework involves three main steps: First, it constructs a factual knowledge graph by retrieving fact triplets from a large-scale knowledge database.
-Then, leveraging the knowledge graph, \methodname employs a rule-based approach to generates three types of questions (Yes-No, Multiple-Choice, and WH questions) that involve single-hop and multi-hop relations, along with correct answers.
-Lastly, it assesses the LLMs' responses for accuracy using tailored matching strategies for each question type.
-Our extensive tests on six prominent LLMs, including text-davinci-002, text-davinci-003, ChatGPT~(gpt-3.5-turbo, gpt-4), Vicuna, and LLaMA-2, reveal that \methodname can trigger factual errors in up to 45\% of questions in these models.
-Moreover, we demonstrate that \methodname's test cases can improve LLMs' factual accuracy through in-context learning and fine-tuning (e.g., llama-2-13b-chat's accuracy increase from 35.3\% to 68.5\%).
-We are making all code, data, and results available for future research endeavors.
+Current methods for evaluating LLMs' veracity are limited by the need for extensive human labor, test data contamination, or limited scope, hindering efficient and effective exposure of errors.
+To address these challenges, we propose \methodname, a novel, fully automated framework for systematically uncovering factual inaccuracies in LLMs. \methodname employs a knowledge-graph-based approach, extracting fact triplets to generate diverse question types for single- and multi-hop reasoning using rule-based Natural Language Processing (NLP) techniques.
+Its iterative process starts with random triplet selection for question generation, followed by adaptive selection in subsequent iterations, targeting triplets where LLMs frequently err based on their performance analysis.
+Our extensive tests on nine prominent LLMs reveal that \methodname can trigger factual errors in up to 55\% of tested questions.
+Moreover, we demonstrate that \methodname’s test cases, particularly in adaptive selection, could further expose the weaknesses in benchmarking the factuality in LLMs meanwhile maintaining the coverage of questions.
+All code, data, and results are available at this link\footnote{https://github.com/Mysterchan/HalluHunter}.